pkmslab/Milk_to_plasma_prediction/README.md

 ## Introduction

 The goal of MP.prediction is to predict the milk-to-plasma ratio (MP) using XGBoost.
-This function allows any user to use the developed trained XGBoost model to make predictions.
+This function (MP_predictor) allows any user to use the developed trained XGBoost model to make predictions.
 The package was designed to take the reference name of any drug listed on the ChEMBL database as an input and return the corresponding MPs.
 The function within the R package has three features.
-The first feature is a scrape of the online database ChEMBL, where the package extracts data from the application programming interface (API) to obtain the physicochemical properties and, if available, the fraction unbound in the plasma.
+The first feature is accessing the online database ChEMBL, where the package extracts data from the application programming interface (API) to obtain the physicochemical properties and, if available, the fraction unbound in the plasma.
 The second feature then presents the data to the user in the form of an editable table prior to conducting the MP calculations, so that the user can verify the values being input into all of the literature-based equations and the XGBoost model.
 At this stage, the user can edit any of the values belonging to each parameter.
-The final feature is making all the MP predictions for the literature-based equations and the XGBoost model.
+The final feature is making all the MP predictions for the current literature-based equations and the XGBoost model.

-However, the user also has the option to bypass the data scrape and input their own values for the parameters should the data not currently be available on ChEMBL or discrepancies between values exist.
+However, the user also has the option to bypass accessing ChEMBL and input their own values for the parameters should the data not currently be available on ChEMBL or discrepancies between values exist.
 By simply inputting “custom” instead of a drug name into the function, the user